 Executive Summary

 As California progresses toward its goal of 100% carbon-free electricity, Load Shift could play an increasingly significant role.
-Load Shift means enabling and incentivizing customers to meet their electricity needs (“take”) during periods of surplus generation, lower energy prices, and lower emissions, while minimizing their consumption (“shed”) during periods of scarcity and higher emissions.
+Load Shift means enabling and incentivizing customers to meet their electricity needs (“take”) during periods of surplus generation, lower energy prices, and lower emissions, while minimizing their consumption (“shed”) during periods of scarcity, high prices and higher emissions.
+As California’s electricity grid has embraced increased renewable generation, its load shape has shifted from the historical mid-day peak load demand, to a changing load shape wherein mid-day renewables overgeneration has shifted the grid’s net load peak to later in the day and evening (see Figure 1 below).
 A wide range of existing and emerging technologies are able to provide Load Shift now and the benefits of doing so are growing.
 Studies suggest beginning in 2025 up to $600 million ($2015) could be saved annually by shifting load to avoid the curtailment of renewable generation.
 And this value assessment grows when other benefits are considered (e.g., resource adequacy) and higher levels of renewable penetration are assumed.

-This Report documents the efforts of a Working Group led by the California Public Utilities Commission to determine and evaluate viable Load Shift product designs.
+This Report documents the efforts of a Load Shift Working Group (LSWG) led by the California Public Utilities Commission (Commission) to determine and evaluate viable Load Shift product designs.
 Working collaboratively, a representative cross-section of stakeholders developed six different proposals on how Load Shift could be designed, sourced, incentivized and evaluated.
 The proposals aim to serve a range of grid needs, beginning with helping to avoid renewable generator curtailment.
-The proposals rely on a variety of dispatch methods, price and GHG signals, and load schedules to prompt customers to increase or decrease their usage in line with available, zero-marginal cost renewable generation.
+The proposals rely on a variety of dispatch methods, price and greenhouse gas (GHG) signals, and load schedules to prompt customers to increase or decrease their usage in line with available, zero-marginal cost renewable generation.
 This package of proposals provides a diverse range of options through which California can begin to actively test, refine and develop the Load Shift market needed to reach a 100% carbon-free grid.

-In support of the proposals advanced by this Report, the Working Group considered how California’s approach to resource adequacy, data access, coordination with the California Independent System Operator, and assessing greenhouse gas.
-In considering these issues, and many others, the Working Group identifies regulatory obstacles to achieving Load Shift, but concludes those obstacles are not insurmountable.
-Based on this assessment, the Working Group recommends California brings new focus and energy to developing Load Shift as a resource.
+In support of the proposals advanced by this Report, the LSWG considered how California’s approach to resource adequacy, data access, coordination with the California Independent System Operator (CAISO), and assessing greenhouse gas.
+In considering these issues, and many others, the LSWG identifies regulatory obstacles to achieving Load Shift, but concludes those obstacles are not insurmountable.
+Based on this assessment, the LSWG recommends California bring new focus and energy to developing Load Shift as a resource.
 To begin, the Commission should invite pilots along the lines of the proposals envisioned here in early 2019.
 With active oversight, refinement and support such pilots could lead to a mature, significant Load Shift resource by 2025.

 Introduction